Affiliate links on SoundGuys may earn us a commission. Learn more.

 Make gains with the JBL Endurance RUN workout earbuds

 The JBL Endurance RUN is a great option for exercise enthusiasts on a budget.
 These earbuds are IPX5-certified, meaning that they can withstand all the sweat your glands can spill onto them.

-You can wear the earbuds the standard way, with the cables descending directly down from the ear, or hook the buds over and around the ear.
-The latter may be preferred if you’re usually aggravated by cable noise; doing so mitigates it.
+You can wear the earbuds the standard way, with the cables hanging directly down from the ear, or hook the buds over and around the ear.
+The latter may be preferred if you’re usually aggravated by cable noise.
 An around-the-ear fit provides more stability, so you don’t have to worry about the buds falling out while you complete your circuit training.
 Need more?
 JBL includes an in-line mic and remote, and extra ear tips.
 Overall, the JBL Endurance RUN a steal for workout earbuds.

 Get the best bang for your buck with the KZ ZSN Pro X